Embryo Implantation After FET: What Must Happen for Pregnancy to Continue

 Adapted from Gernard et al., Nat Rev Endocrinol (2016), illustrating stage-specific developmental nutrient demands.

-At the same time, the embryo must implant, establish blood supply, regulate immune tolerance and initiate placental formation.
+Cells are dividing and differentiating into blood cells, bone cells, brain cells and the specialised tissues that will eventually form every organ.
+At the same time, the embryo must implant, establish a blood supply, regulate immune tolerance and initiate placental formation.

 Before implantation, gene regulation and rapid cellular division are already underway.